 - In the Lewis episode "The Lions of Nemea", Oxford classics don Simon Flaxmore's career is built on his discovery and translation of a lost play by Euripides.
 However, the play mentions the constellation of Leo Minor, which was not classified as a separate constellation from the adjacent Leo Major until 1687, over two millennia after Euripides' death.
 This leads to the revelation that everything about Flaxmore is a fraud, including his name and the credentials he used to gain a faculty position.

-- On The Librarians 2014 Jake and Ezekiel seem to find the actual Picture of Dorian Gray but after a quick glance Jake declares it a fake since the colors are too vibrant.
+- In "And the Image of Image," Jake and Ezekiel seem to find the actual Picture of Dorian Gray but after a quick glance Jake declares it a fake since the colors are too vibrant.
 No matter how well preserved, a painting that old would have its colors fade with age.
-Of course, when they find the real painting, it turns out that Gray has already moved the magic to another painting, this one being a photomosaic of club attendees' pictures and stored in the cloud.

 - Averted on Manifest as a plane that took off in 2013 lands in 2018 but the passengers and crew claim it was just three hours.
 The authorities check every single item of baggage and clothing but note that absolutely nothing exists that was made after April of 2013.